Holiday rentals in Marazion

 Tiny untrammelled coves and little fishing villages punctuate this craggy coastline, from the wide Praa Sands and Gunwalloe east towards the Lizard Peninsula to nearby Prussia Cove, a tiny nick of perfection accessed by a single-track lane.
 Around the bay, Penzance has pirate-themed attractions and a sleek Art Deco lido.
 Then there’s arty Newlyn and the picture-book harbour of Mousehole.
 Marazion, like much of western Cornwall, is an artists’ haven, with half a dozen galleries of its own.
 As most visitors only come to see St Michael’s Mount, you’re in on a secret if you spend time in the town.

-Top things to do in Marazion
+What are the top things to do in Marazion?

 Tremenheere Sculpture Garden